Taking care of your eyes is one component of overall health and beauty. A MUST do.

 The best frame styles will accent the forehead and jaw line while minimizing the temples.
 Perfect suggestions are top-decorated or heavy on top frames, rimless or supra types, and thick-rimmed rectangular glasses.
 Although oval and softly-curved squares would soften the contour of the face, make sure the style is not wider than the top of the cheekbones.

-An Oblong Face
+The Oblong Face

 An oval face is known to be the most well-balanced of all that can wear just about any eyeglass frame type.
-But since fashion always push on compliments, the best style it suggests for the oblong face is one that is round or deep to help shorten and widen the face.
+But since fashion always pushes on compliments, the best style it suggests for the oblong face is one that is round or deep to help shorten and widen the face.

-Square or rectangular shaped frames also look good on an oval face.
+Square or rectangular-shaped frames also look good on an oval face.
 However, try to avoid eyeglass frames with low temples design, they tend to detract from the face's natural features.

 Big or Small Frames?